Skip to main content

 This role specifically addresses patient experiences of Indigenous-specific racism and unsafe care within the health care system.
 The IPN-patient experience can provide support for filing a complaint with the Patient Care Quality Office (PCQO) as well as provide other patient experience support.
 For further information and contact details please click on the Brochure link provided below.

-Site-specific Indigenous Patient Navigators
+Site-specific Indigenous patient navigators

 Indigenous patient navigators (IPNs) collaborate with Indigenous peoples and their families to ensure access to high-quality care that is trauma-informed, culturally safe and free of racism and discrimination.